Martin Clarke (footballer)

-Martin "Marty" Clarke (Máirtín Ó Cléirigh; born 13 November 1987) is a Gaelic and former Australian rules footballer who played for the Collingwood Football Club in the Australian Football League (AFL) from 2007 to 2009 and again from 2012 to 2014.
+Martin "Marty" Clarke (Máirtín Ó Cléirigh; born 13 November 1987) is a Gaelic and former Australian rules footballer from Cranfield Point who played for the Collingwood Football Club in the Australian Football League (AFL) from 2007 to 2009 and again from 2012 to 2014.

 Underage

 Clarke was an outstanding underage Gaelic football talent.
 He starred for Down GAA Minors, helping them to the 2005 All-Ireland Minor Football Championship and also played a large part in bringing his school (St Louis, Kilkeel), to 2 MacRory Cup finals in 2005 and 2006, and also to a MacLarnon Cup and an All Ireland Colleges 'B' title in as many years.
 He was part of the Down under-21 team that won an Ulster Championship in 2005.
 Clarke scored 3 goals and 20 points in an under 14 club game and 18 points in a schools game.
 He played senior football at local club level with An Ríocht as a centre half forward.